The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Overview

 RAGFlowChainR is an R package that brings Retrieval-Augmented Generation (RAG) capabilities to R, inspired by LangChain.
-It enables intelligent retrieval of documents from a local vector store (DuckDB), enhanced with optional web search, and seamless integration with Large Language Models (LLMs).
+It enables intelligent retrieval of documents from a local vector store (DuckDB), optional web search, and seamless integration with Large Language Models (LLMs).

 Features include:

-For the Python version, see: RAGFlowChain (PyPI)
+Python version: RAGFlowChain (PyPI)

-πŸ”— GitHub (Python): RAGFlowChain
+GitHub (Python): RAGFlowChain

 Installation

-if (!requireNamespace("remotes")) install.packages("remotes")
+install.packages("remotes")

 remotes::install_github("knowusuboaky/RAGFlowChainR")

-πŸ” Environment Setup
+🔐 Environment Setup

 Sys.setenv(TAVILY_API_KEY = "your-tavily-api-key")